-Subsequently, Piers went on to study Accounting and Law at the University of Manchester, successfully qualifying as a solicitor in 1997.
-This knowledge gave him the opportunity to work in London with renowned City law firm SJ Berwin where he specialised in venture capital and corporate finance and experienced management teams and investors cutting deals.
+After two runs at his A-levels following a change of one subject and a year out to attend night classes, Piers went on to study Accounting and Law (4 years) at the University of Manchester.
+His course covered law, accounting and economics as well as social accounting and responsibility, corporate finance theory and economics and law.
+Piers received the Law Faculty’s RG Lawson Prize for Law and Economics in 1994 for the highest mark in the final examination.
+Although Piers secured a training contract in Manchester after a six week work placement, after attending Law School in London, he became determined to qualify in the City and successfully qualified as a Solicitor in 1997.
+After 68 applications, he secured a training contract in London with renowned City law firm SJ Berwin where he specialised in venture capital and corporate finance and experienced management teams and investors cutting deals.
 Even during this time Piers remained involved in a number of entrepreneurial ventures in business services, film and media.
-After qualification, he went on to become an investment banker working in mergers and acquisitions at Barclays de Zoete Wedd (BZW) and then Credit Suisse.
+After qualification, he went on to become an investment banker working in mergers and acquisitions at Barclays de Zoete Wedd (BZW) and then Credit Suisse where he also gained experience of leveraged buy-outs (LBOs).
+When applying to Credit Suisse for its graduate programme, he was not invited for interview, but thrived in a far more senior role he found himself in only several months later.
 The skills he learned in the City would create the basis of his success in the future.

 Once Piers had accumulated a deep understanding of corporate and venture capital law and corporate finance, he realised that a job in the City could never truly fulfil his career desires.
 In 2000, he resolved to leave and start his own internet enterprise as he recognised the enormous and disruptive opportunity the Internet posed.
 Since leaving the City, Piers have been involved in a wide range of sectors and businesses through direct investments and via a number of funds ranging from property to pharmaceutical research to dance music.
 Ever seeking new opportunities, after running his own corporate finance and alternative finance advisory business, he also became a partner in an alternative investment fund, providing structured equity and debt finance to small cap publicly traded companies.

 Developed through four acquisitions, the Cloud Service Provider business showed the promise of achieving success from the outset and proved its potential in 2010 when it was named as Microsoft’s worldwide Hosting Partner of the Year.
 In 2013 Outsourcery was one of three award finalists and the only one in EMEA for Microsoft’s worldwide Server Platform Partner of the Year.
-Having invested £10 million of his own money developing the business, Outsourcery was floated on the Alternative Investment Market in May 2013 when it raised £13 million to fund the expansion of the business.
+Having invested millions of pounds of his own money developing the business, Outsourcery was floated on the Alternative Investment Market in May 2013 and has since raised almost £20 million to fund the expansion of the business.

 As an extension of his interests in the power of the internet and technology, Piers was a founding member of the governance board of the UK’s Cloud Industry Forum, a body which aims to provide transparency through certification to a Code of Practice for credible online Cloud service providers.
 Because of his industry profile in on cloud computing, Piers regularly appears in the media to discuss the benefits of cloud computing.
 His interviews have been featured on Bloomberg, Sky News, CNN, CNBC, BBC and widely in the national, regional and business press.

 Piers appeared on Channel 4’s The Secret Millionaire in 2011 which covered the ten days he spent in Wolverhampton’s Brinsford Young Offenders’ Institution.
-Although Piers already knew the struggles faced by today’s youth, it was during these ten days when he realised the importance of inspiring other people; one of the young men Piers spent time with in the institution is now employed by Outsourcery plc.
-His potency in the media also stems from his prestigious position on the panel of BBC Two’s prime-time programme Dragons’ Den.
-On the show, Piers is able to use his skills of seeking out the importance of new innovations and his resources to invest in the aspirations of people.
+Although Piers already knew the struggles faced by today’s youth, it was during these ten days when he realised the importance of inspiring other people; one of the young men Piers spent time with in the institution as employed by Outsourcery and after working with the company for two years has now become a cloud consultant.
+His media profile also stems from his position on the panel of BBC 2′s prime-time programme Dragons’ Den.
+On the show, Piers is able to use his skills of seeking out the importance of new innovations and his resources to invest in new businesses across a range of sectors.

-Piers is a goal-orientated, success-driven man with a keen eye for new ideas in business.
-He has a profound grasp of both the technical and financial aspects of business with which he embellishes all of his own projects.
-Piers is passionate about helping other people achieve success.
-He is intuitive and excited about what the rapid evolution of technology and communications has to offer the business world and he enjoys sharing his own knowledge and experience with others.
+Piers is passionate about entrepreneurship, diversity, technology and social mobility.
+He is intuitive and excited about what the rapid evolution of technology, communications and the internet has to offer the business world and he enjoys sharing his own knowledge and experience with others.

-For all media enquiries / requests please contact Rani Gill or Kully Dhadda at firstname.lastname@example.org or telephone 0203 357 9740.
+For all media or speaking enquiries / requests please contact Rani Gill or Kully Dhadda at firstname.lastname@example.org or telephone 0203 357 9740.